Determining universality of $m$-gonal form with first five coefficients: Main results

 0.5em \begin{rmk} In Lemma \ref{ml}, we got some types of positive integers which are represented by an $m$-gonal form of rank $4$ by examining the representability of a binary quadratic form by a quaternary diagonal quadratic form.
-A diagonal quadratic form of rank greater than $4$ would be more likely to have class number bigger than one.
+We took an advatage of some quaternary diagonal quadratic $\z$-lattice having class number one in the proof of Lemma \ref{ml}.
+We would have difficulty to use the method in proof of Lemma \ref{ml} when the rank of an $m$-gonal form is greater than $4$ because a diagonal quadratic form of rank greater than $4$ would be more likely to have class number bigger than one.
 And for a diagonal quadratic form of rank smaller than $4$, there would be too much local restriction in representing a binary quadratic form.
 So when it comes to examine the positive integers which are represented by an $m$-gonal form by using the method in the proof of Lemma \ref{ml}, it seems that the most ideal rank for the $m$-gonal form is $4$, even though an $m$-gonal form of rank $5$ would be apt to represent much more integers than an $m$-gonal form of rank $4$.
-With the assistence of the results in Lemma \ref{ml}, in Lemma \ref{lem1}, we survey the type of positive integers which are represented by an $m$-gonal form of rank $5$. \end{rmk}
+With the assistence of the results in Lemma \ref{ml}, in following lemma, we survey the type of positive integers which are represented by an $m$-gonal form of rank $5$. \end{rmk}

 0.5em

 \begin{lem} $(1)$ For $(a_1,a_2,a_3,a_4,a_5)$ in Table \ref{t} except $(1,1,1,1,4), (1,1,1,1,5),$ $(1,1,2,2,2),$ and $(1,1,2,4,8)$,

 represents every positive integer of the form of